 11 Jan 2019 Mr. Peterman Product

 As someone who supports 3D printing as an amazing tool with vast applications across nearly every industry, I also find that its use as a buzzword has not been entirely beneficial the public and new designers.
+No one should underestimate the importance of prototyping, but the right process should be chosen.
 I’ve seen a shift from people saying “I need a prototype” to “I need a 3D print” and it doesn’t always fit.
 This primarily comes from startups and inventors who aren’t familiar with prototyping.
 Even in school I saw a shift that was moving almost all prototyping to 3D printing.
 As always we see the bright shiny thing and drop everything else for it rather than seeing it as just a single tool in a large tool box.
 With that in mind, I put together a few examples of when 3D printing shouldn’t be used.

 A side note on hardware and other off shelf components.
 This one might be obvious, but it isn’t always.
 I’ve had clients ask me to 3D print components that would be cheaper to buy off the shelf before.
 So, remember that almost anything you buy off shelf is cheaper to do so that make your own.
 Sometimes it isn’t the 3D printing that makes it more expensive, but the design time to create the 3D model and then 3D print.
 Once you add a couple hours, plus vendor communication, plus cost of making it, it can be costly.
 For these reasons, I almost always use off-shelf components when prototyping.